Images Depict Mature Plants

-Miscanthus Adagio is a dwarf grass cultivar which is one of the shortest of the many Miscanthus cultivars available in commerce today, typically growing 3 to 4 feet tall (5 feet in bloom.)
-It is an upright, warm season, clump-forming ornamental grass which features extremely narrow, silver-gray blades which turn yellow in fall.
+Miscanthus Adagio is a dwarf grass cultivar that is one of the shortest of the many Miscanthus cultivars available in commerce today, typically growing 3 to 4 feet tall (5 feet in bloom.)
+It is an upright, warm season, clump-forming ornamental grass with extremely narrow, silver-gray blades that turn yellow in fall.
 Tiny pink-tinged flowers appear in tassel-like inflorescences above the foliage in late summer, gradually turning into creamy white plumes by fall as the seeds mature.
-Foliage and flower plumes persist well into winter providing good winter interest.
-Easily grown in average, medium, well-drained soil in full sun to part shade.
-Tolerant of a wide range of soils from well-drained sandy soils to the heavy clays.
-Prefers moist soils.
-Best in full sun.
-Less vigorous with decreased flowering and tendency to flop in too much shade.
-Tolerant of summer heat and humidity.
-Clumps slowly expand in circumference by short rhizomes, but retain tight clump shape.
-Foliage should be left standing throughout the winter for visual interest and to provide protection for the crowns.
-Cut foliage to the ground in late winter just before new shoots appear.
-Versatile ornamental grass for smaller areas.
-Dwarf size facilitates use as a tall ground cover.
-Accent, specimen, grouping or mass.
-Borders, meadows, wild gardens, cottage gardens, naturalized areas or pond/water garden peripheries.
+Foliage and flower plumes persist well into winter, providing good winter interest.
+It is easily grown in average, medium, well-drained soil in full sun to part shade.
+Tolerant of a wide range of soils from well-drained sandy soils to heavy clays.